kaur-simranjit/kaur-simranjit/README.md

 ### Hi, I’m Simran👋
 I am a passionate and dedicated aspiring data analyst.
-I am always engaged in diverse projects that allow me to apply and enhance my skills in the dynamic field of data analysis.
+I am currently working on hands-on projects, allowing me to apply and enhance my skills in the dynamic field of data analysis.

 ### 🎓 Skills
 <ul style="list-style-type:disc">